Pfizer Inc. (PFE) Shares Up Despite Recent Market Volatility

 PFE’s Market Performance

-The stock of Pfizer Inc. (PFE) has seen a 1.02% increase in the past week, with a 0.44% rise in the past month, and a -20.51% fall in the past quarter.
-The volatility ratio for the week is 1.08%, and the volatility levels for the past 30 days are at 1.75% for PFE.
-The simple moving average for the last 20 days is 1.37% for PFE stock, with a simple moving average of -12.84% for the last 200 days.
+PFE’s stock has seen a 3.23% increase for the week, with a 3.00% rise in the past month and a -17.12% fall in the past quarter.
+The volatility ratio for the week is 1.68%, and the volatility levels for the past 30 days are at 1.84% for Pfizer Inc. The simple moving average for the last 20 days is 3.18% for PFE stock, with a simple moving average of -11.04% for the last 200 days.

 Analysts’ Opinion of PFE